Belanglo State Forest

 This sign at the entrance of the forest advises visitors to "please be careful".

 Sign at the entrance to the forest, April 2025.

-Belanglo State Forest is a planted forest, of mainly pine but some native forestry around the edges, open to the public, in the Australian state of New South Wales; its total area is about 3,800 hectares.
+Belanglo State Forest is a planted forest, of mainly pine but some native forestry around the edges, open to the public, in the Australian state of New South Wales; its total area is about 3,800 ha.
 The Belanglo State Forest is located south of Berrima in the Southern Highlands, three kilometres west of the Hume Highway between Sydney and Canberra.
 The forest is owned by the New South Wales Government and contains some of the earliest pine plantings in the state.
 The first radiata pines were planted in this area in 1919.

 Reputation

-Despite being an area of outstanding natural beauty, Belanglo Forest has a sinister reputation, and place in Australian folklore, due to the forest's connection to multiple murders.
+Despite being an area of outstanding natural beauty, Belanglo State Forest has a sinister reputation, and place in Australian folklore, due to the forest's connection to multiple murders.

 Ivan Milat murders

 In 1992 and 1993, seven skeletons were found in the forest, in what was described by media as the backpacker murders and was considered to be the work of a serial killer.
 Eventually, Ivan Milat was convicted of the murders in 1996 and sentenced to life imprisonment.